 The impostor phenomenon, also known as impostor syndrome, has been generating buzz in psychology, business circles, and perfectionists since the 1970s.

 Common symptoms of impostor syndrome include feeling under-qualified for (or unworthy of) your job even though success after success proves your abilities.
-Although your coworkers may consider you to be high-performing, you may live with a persistent fear of being exposed as a low-key trickster.
+Although your coworkers may consider you to be high-performing, you may suffer from a persistent fear of being exposed as a low-key trickster.

-Let’s explore some common remote impostor challenges and how you can overcome them while working from home.
+Let’s explore some common impostor challenges and how you can overcome them.

 (Note: In this article, people experiencing impostor syndrome are occasionally referred to as “impostors” for the sake of brevity.
 It’s important to remember that the employees in these examples are genuinely qualified for their jobs—they just have trouble believing it!)

-Communication on a remote team already requires specific considerations.
+Communication using digital tools already requires specific considerations.
 Take email, for example: Common email etiquette tips, like keeping emails short and professional, can make a normal email message seem curt.
 Even including emojis in an email can cause the recipient to think you are less competent. 😲

 Since it’s difficult to decipher tone in an email, impostors struggle to internalize good feedback and often dwell on perceived critiques.
 They may interpret the sender’s tone as terse, even if that wasn’t the intention.